 Start by slicing up the tomatoes, mozzarella and potatoes in slices of around ½ cm.
 The thinner they are, the more juice and flavour they will give to the dish.

 Pour olive oil in a medium-sized oven dish and add the pepper, salt, 1/2 of the stock cube and herbs.
 Cut your onions into brunoises and mix them with the herbs and olive oil.
-Rub your fish with olive oil and place the fish flat at the bottom of the dish.
+Rub your fish with olive oil and place it flat at the bottom of the dish.
 Slice the fish in half if it is too thick.

 1 - Add a layer of tomatoes on top of your fish.
 Season*